pato/ibcas.org/readme.txt

 +Upload your goal forms and reflections to our secure servers +Keep track of your logs online
-+Access your files from any computer with internet connection +Export your logs as PDF files, and download all documents with one click!
++Access your files from any computer with internet connection +Export your logs as word files
++Export all your event files and information with one click!

 -Pato Lankenau